 This lecture will teach about Delta Modulation in a communication system, why we use delta modulation, the working principle of delta modulation, the advantages and disadvantages of Delta Modulation, slope overload distortion, granular noise, and the bit rate of delta modulator in every detail.

-• We have observed in PCM that it transmits all the bits which are used to code a sample.
-Hence, signaling rate and transmission channel bandwidth are quite large in PCM.
+- We have observed in PCM that it transmits all the bits that are used to code a sample.
+Hence, the signaling rate and transmission channel bandwidth are quite large in PCM.
 To overcome this problem, Delta modulation is used.

 Working Principle of Delta Modulation

-• Delta Modulation transmits only one bit per sample.
-Hence, the present sample value is compared with the previous sample value a d this results in whether the amplitude is increased or decreased is transmitted.
+- Delta Modulation transmits only one bit per sample.
+Hence, the present sample value is compared with the previous sample value, and this results in whether the amplitude is increased or decreased.

 Mathematical Expressions of Delta Modulation

-• The principle of delta modulation can be explained with the help of few equations:
+- The principle of delta modulation can be explained with the help of a few equations:

-• The error between the sampled value of x(t) and last approximated sample is given as,
+- The error between the sampled value of x(t) and the last approximated sample is given as,

 e(nT_s)=x(nT_s)-\hat{x}(nT_s)